Tyrone Corbin

-Tyrone Kennedy Corbin (born December 31, 1962) is an American former basketball player and assistant coach for the Charlotte Hornets.
+Tyrone Kennedy Corbin (born December 31, 1962) is an American former professional basketball player who last worked as an assistant coach for the Charlotte Hornets.
 He was first appointed the assistant coach of the Phoenix Suns, then was named the Utah Jazz’s head coach, on February 10, 2011, following the resignation of longtime coach Jerry Sloan.
 He was also the brief interim head coach of the Sacramento Kings in the 2014–15 season before being replaced by George Karl.
 Prior to that, Corbin played 16 seasons in the NBA.

 College career

 Corbin played collegiately at DePaul University from 1981 to 1985.
 He played in 120 games for the Blue Demons, increasing his scoring average and field goal and free throw percentage in each of his four seasons.
 Corbin posted averages of 11.5 points (on .504 FG and .764 FT), 7.4 rebounds, 1.9 assists, 1.1 steal and 2.3 turnovers in 31.1 minutes per game.
 He finished seventh on DePaul's career scoring list and was a two-time honorable mention AP All-America selection, as well as an All-NIT choice in 1983, and he was invited to the 1984 Olympic trials.